Elinorre/VirusDetta/Byte/Readme.md

-The squence of these tutorials is given below:
+The squence of actions is given below:

 1. Byte file to image Coversion